photo courtesy Robin D'Arcy

 Image Savant on apple.com

 Daalder, Rene.
 Focus: Richard Baily's Trojan Horse.
 Contemporary Magazine, Issue 57, 2003.
-UPDATE to this article: Jordan Belson and his films are no longer affiliated with iota
+UPDATE to this article: Jordan Belson and his films are no longer affiliated with the company noted

-all images courtesy doc baily unless otherwise noted
+images courtesy Richard Baily, (c) Kevin Baily unless otherwise noted